fengyu20/Python_Project_Price_and_Calorie_Calculator/README.md

 ### 3.1 Details About the Code Contained in the Repository
 - **meal_counter**: A directory used to store functions and data.
     - **data**: A directory containing the JSON files for meals, combos, and orders, and CSV files for DataFrame.
+        - `meals.json`: Contains all available meals along with their calorie counts and prices.
+        - `combos.json`: Contains pre-defined meal combinations.
+        - `orders_history.json`: Records the history of orders placed, including the date and items ordered.
+        - `order_df.csv`: A processed DataFrame derived from orders_history.json that organizes order information.
+This will be useful when drawing plots.
+        - `meal_counts.csv`: Records how many times each meal has been ordered, which would be useful for data analysis.
     - **data_analysis**: A directory including data analysis contents, covering the assignment `Advanced7: Use data analysis libraries`.
         - `__init__.py`: Essential for importing functions from other files within the package.
         - `order_history.py`: Organizes data from JSON files and saves DataFrames to CSV for future use.